 We were on the Dan Ryan when we heard the report on the radio that the second game had been cancelled and we were glad to have left when we did.
 So, our final score was one trip into the city (with detour), two innings of losing baseball, no drinks–no food, quick retreat, sort of disappointing trip home if viewing a full game was the goal, but glad to have escaped a serious situation.

 Yeah, Disco Demolition Night.
 I was there.
-Not like the tens of thousands of people who claim to have seen Wilt score 100.
+Not like the tens of thousands of people who claim to have seen Wilt score 100 in 1962 in Hershey, PA, in front of a crowd a little over 4,000.
 I was really there.

 Oh, that title?
 The man in charge of promotions for the Sox, who signed off on the stunt was Mike Veeck, son of legendary owner (and promoter) Bill Veeck whose biography was titled Veeck, as in Wreck.
 Seemed an appropriate tie-in.